Foxfire (1996 film): Plot

 Maddie Wirtz is a high school senior living in the suburbs of Portland, Oregon.
 Her plans to coast through her last school year before college are waylaid when she meets another teenage girl, "Legs," a drifter who takes shelter from the rain inside Maddie's school.
 The same day she meets them, Legs convinces Maddie and fellow students Rita Faldes and Violet Kahn to confront Mr. Buttinger, a teacher who has been sexually harassing Rita and Violet.
 Maddie, Rita, and Violet flee after the confrontation turns violent, witnessed by student Goldie Goldman, who flees with them.
 Later, Legs finds Maddie at her house from the address in a notebook Maddie dropped in Mr. Buttinger's classroom.
 Legs spends the night at Maddie's house and bonds with her further in the morning before school.

-At school, Maddie, Rita, Violet, and Goldie are suspended for the confrontation of Mr. Buttinger, despite their explanation of what happened.
+At school, Maddie, Rita, Violet, and Goldie are suspended for the confrontation with Mr. Buttinger, despite their explanation of what happened.
 After getting kicked out of school, the girls go to an abandoned house where Maddie suggested Legs stay, finding Legs there.
 All five girls quickly form a close bond, with the abandoned house as their "headquarters" and engaging in further acts of rebellion, such as breaking into the school to retrieve part of Maddie's art school application (which the principal refused to let her get before she got kicked out) and Legs tattooing a flame on all of them.
 Legs and Maddie also learn Goldie's father physically abuses her.
 Everything culminates when the girls crash a car stolen from a group of boys who were about to rape Maddie in "revenge" for what happened to Mr. Buttinger.

 Though not seriously injured, the girls go on trial for stealing the car, with the boys and one of their girlfriends, Cindy, lying about the events leading up to it.
 Legs is sent to a juvenile prison and the group flounders without her, with Goldie starting to use heroin.
 Eventually, Cindy, feeling guilty, tells the judge the truth, leading to Legs' release.